Homeschooling Houston Where Do I Begin and Do I Want To?

-Some districts have withdrawal forms but the letter is all that is legally required (disclaimer: not a lawyer but it clearly stated by the TEA).
+Legally, the letter is all that is required.
+Some districts have withdrawal forms they like you to fill out (disclaimer: not a lawyer but it is clearly stated by the TEA).

 If the school district suspects a child is being homeschooled they may request a letter of assurance from the parent.
 Parents (or guardians) are not required to make a personal appearance with school officials or present curriculum for review.